porsche-design-system/sample-integration-react/README.md

 ## Introduction

-This is project shows the example usage of the Porsche Design System Components in react.
+This is project shows the example usage of the Porsche Design System Components in React.
-Documentation about the project and information about Porsche Design System you can find [here](https://designsystem.porsche.com/v1/#/start-coding/example-project-react)
+See also the [project documentation](https://designsystem.porsche.com/v1/#/start-coding/react) and the [deployed project](https://porscheui.github.io/sample-integration-react).

 ## Available Scripts